Cypher-Laboratory/Alice-s-Ring/packages/documentation/docs/SAG/SAG-for-starknet.md

 # SAG for Starknet

-The **SAG for Starknet** implementation enables verification of Spontaneous Anonymous Group (SAG) signatures on the Starknet platform.
+The **SAG for Starknet** implementation enables verification of Spontaneous Anonymous Group (SAG) signatures on the Starknet blockchain.
 This implementation leverages Starknet-specific optimizations to perform ring signature verification efficiently on-chain, supporting both SECP256K1 and ED25519 elliptic curves.

 The SAG verification functionality on Starknet is provided by the `starknet-sag-ts` package from [Alice's Ring](https://github.com/Cypher-Laboratory/Alice-s-Ring-SAG-TS), a TypeScript library for creating SAG signatures.